 Once the truth table is known, we must create a JEDEC file for the programming of the GAL.
-We use WINCUPL (software available from ATMEL) to write the logical equations.
+We use WINCUPL (available from MICROCHIP/ATMEL) to write the logical equations.
 This software has a simulator to test the logic of operation expected.

-It remains to program the file generated by a programmer (we use the TOP 3100).
+It remains to program the file generated by a programmer (we use the TOP 3100 or the TL866CS).

 It can then install the new GAL instead of the defective PAL.